28 Aug 2018

 The whole book, which is fairly long, takes place over just a few weeks, contrasting the two boys in their new lifestyles.
 Edward spends his time trying to get back to the palace to resume his duties, and Tom has given up protesting although he learns that being a crown prince isn’t as easy a life as he thought.
 He has plenty to eat and no beatings, but is restricted on all sides, unable to go anywhere by himself.

-Both boys are just nine years old through the book, although many of Edward’s adventures make him seem considerably older.
-It was written for children, but there are still some quite harrowing incidents, albeit without too much gory detail.
-I found some of it disturbing, particularly knowing that it was based on historic reality.
 I liked the way that Edward, as Tom, realises the injustice of many of the laws of the time, and that Tom, in Edward’s role, is able to reverse some of Henry’s decisions.
-Apparently Edward VI was a fairly peaceable and benign monarch in his all-too-short reign, and in the book’s final chapters, this is explained by his foray into the world of paupers.
+Apparently Edward VI was a fairly peaceable and benign monarch in his all-too-short reign.
+In the book’s final chapters, this is explained by his foray into the world of paupers.

 Much of the writing is long-winded, and I found myself skimming some of the descriptive passages.
 But overall I thought it a well-written and interesting book, with an intriguing storyline which was cleverly executed.
-It’s a long book - and one version I downloaded had annoying gaps for section endings and pictures - but was fine for reading in odd moments while I was away.
+It’s a long book - and the version I downloaded had annoying gaps for section endings and pictures - but was fine for reading in odd moments while I was away.

 There are also several TV and movie adaptations of this book.